javalent/Javalents-Plugins/README.md

 ## Pull Requests

-Documentation pull requests are accepted here, and require an issue post before they can be made.
+Documentation pull requests are accepted here.
+Small edits are allowed with no issue.
+Larger overhauls, please create an issue.